gitter-badger/server-4/docs/source/intro.rst

    Argux is clear and easy to use.
 It will have client API's in several programming languages, but if all else fails you could control it with ``CURL``.

+   The REST API is the center of the application, it is meant for use by external scripts but it is also used internally and as backend to the Web-interface.

 **Encryption**
    Since Argux is using basic HTTP requests, you can simply configure